keeleleek/pextract2gf-votic/README.md

 * human readable documentation of the extracted morphological paradigms (in LMF)
 * source code for the Votic morphology module in the [Grammatical Framework](http://grammaticalframework.org/)

+The main idea is to use LMF as an extension for pextract.
+Paradigm extraction does not need much information, but a linguist does.
+Both input and output of pextract is supplemented by LMF.
+The input is modelled on top of the Extensional Morphology module and can carry information about corpus attestations of concrete word forms.
+The output is modelled as LMF Morphological Patterns.

 ## Usage demonstration